How to See a Liver Disorder Using Amazing Tongue Diagnosis?

-Specific areas in your tongue accurately reflect the state of your digestive system from the esophagus to the large intestine, including insights to your stomach, small intestines, pancreas, spleen, liver and gall bladder.
+Specific areas in your tongue accurately reflect the state of your digestive system from the esophagus to the large intestine, including insights into your stomach, small intestines, pancreas, spleen, liver, and gall bladder.

-A pale tongue usually indicates anemia or a low-blood volume with diminished energy.
+- A pale tongue usually indicates anemia or a low blood volume with diminished energy.
 A yellowish tongue indicates an excess of bile in the gallbladder or a liver disorder.
-If tongue is dark on its sides this may indicate a significant stagnation of your liver.
+If the tongue is dark on its sides this may indicate a significant stagnation of your liver.

 Your Tongue Has 5 Zones

 Your tongue is truly divided into five zones that correspond to a particular organ and energy system.

 - The tip of your tongue corresponds to your heart and lungs.